Chesterfield Council on Aging

 Christmas in July

 Conduct semi-annual visits to homebound isolated adults in our Christmas in July program.
 The committee helps to seek referrals and secure donations for these programs.
-For additional information, contact Aging and Disability Services.
+For additional information, contact Aging and Disability Resources.

 Help with the various programs and events throughout the year that are sponsored by the council.
 This could include set-up, take down items after the event, providing refreshments or working the event as a greeter, etc. For additional information, contact Julie Shallow.

 Inform citizens of legislative issues that affect older adults and adults with disabilities.
 This occurs through the coordination of the Senior Advocacy Training, Legislative Forums, and/or a visit to the General Assembly.
 For additional information, contact Lee Biedrycki.

 Attract new members, encourage involvement in council activities and enhance member experience.
 For additional information, contact Dave Bodman.